MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 Hi there!
 Welcome to my personal homepage.
 I'm currently a Year 3 Undergraduate Student in the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), pursing a bachelor degree in Computer Science and Mathematics.
+This website is still under construction and more details will be upload once available.

 ## Research Interest

-I'm mainly interested in the research of Natural Language Processing, with a special interest in knowledge graph learning and commonsense extraction.
-I greatly appreciate the help offered by
+I'm mainly interested in the research of Natural Language Processing, with a special interest in knowledge graph learning and commonsense extraction, while I'm also trying to know more in the field of Computer Vision.

+Currently, I'm working under the supervison of [Prof.Song Yangqiu](https://www.cse.ust.hk/~yqsong/).
+And I greatly appreciate the help offered by my best working mentor/partner:
-[Mr. Tianqing Fang](https://github.com/tqfang) and [Mr. Jiefu Ou](https://github.com/JefferyO).
-Further details will be upload later.
+[Mr. Tianqing Fang](https://github.com/tqfang) and the advisor when I was a junior in the NLP field: [Mr. Jiefu Ou](https://github.com/JefferyO).
+Further Research Achievements and Publications will be made available in the future.

 ## Education